‘Days Of Our Lives’ Spoilers: Will & Sonny Realize Gabi Is Missing, Belle & Shawn Return To Salem

 Although her motives may not be genuine, she has been busy convincing her grandmother, Dr. Marlena Evans (Deidre Hall), that she is ready to return to society and that she is a changed person.

-In reality, Claire still seems to be obsessed with Ciara, and the competition that she feels with her former best friend/aunt.
-Gwen knows this, but has promised to keep quiet about Claire’s plan.
+In reality, Claire still seems to be obsessed with Ciara and the competition that she feels with her former best friend/aunt.
+Gwen knows this but has promised to keep quiet about Claire’s plan.

 As Claire works hard to convince everyone that she’s better, she’ll have two very important people to win over.
-Her parents, Belle Black (Martha Madison) and Shawn Brady (Brandon Beemer) will return to town to visit with their only child.
+Her parents, Belle Black (Martha Madison) and Shawn Brady (Brandon Beemer), will return to town to visit with their only child.

 The family reunion will be a happy one as everyone will be glad to be together again.
-After all is said and done it seems that Claire will have her mom and dad wrapped around her finger as they desperately want to believe that their daughter has made a full recovery and is ready to rejoin society as a mentally stable and productive individual.
+After all is said and done, it seems that Claire will have her mom and dad wrapped around her finger as they desperately want to believe that their daughter has made a full recovery and is ready to rejoin society as a mentally stable and productive individual.